 Why Companies Used an RFP Process

-Further, it was assumed that companies who responded to RFPs represented a valid representation of the universe of suppliers.
-The customer who distributed the RFP, in turn, received an accurate understanding of the relevant vendors and the potential solutions in the marketplace..
+Further, it was assumed companies that responded to RFPs represented a valid representation of the universe of suppliers.
+The customer who distributed the RFP, in turn, received an accurate understanding of the relevant vendors and the potential solutions in the marketplace.

-What went wrong with the RFP Process?
+What Went Wrong with the RFP Process

-- RFPs are time consuming
+RFPs are time consuming

-- RFPs are expensive
+RFPs are expensive

-- The best software development companies don’t respond to your RFP
+The best software development companies don’t respond

-- The selection methodology is flawed
+The selection methodology is flawed

-- The selection team doesn’t have the right members
+The selection team doesn’t have the right members

-- The proposed engagement is too big
+The scope is too broad

 RFPs Are Time Consuming